tommh/mmba-ai-programmers/precourse_work/ai_project_planning_doc.md

 # AI Project Planning Document
 ## Project Use Case
-**Instructions:** Create a google doc for yourself that answers the following quetions so that we can help you build out a viable projects using the concetps you learn in this course.
-We will refer to this document throughout your learning experience, this is not a throw-away experience, think of this as your design doc as you continue build.
+**Instructions:** Create a Google Doc for yourself that answers the following questions to help us guide you in building viable projects using the concepts you learn in this course.
+We will refer to this document throughout your learning experience.
+This is not a throw-away exercise—think of it as your design document as you continue to build.

 Answer the following questions to help you identify a project use case: